supple-kit/supple-css/README.md

 ## Available modules
 All Supple's modules are created based on the [ITCSS](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) methodology.

-ITCSS stands for Inverted Triangle CSS and it helps you organize your project's CSS files in such a way that you can better deal with CSS specifics like global namespace, the cascade and selector specificity.
+ITCSS stands for Inverted Triangle CSS and it helps you organize your project's CSS files in such a way that you can better deal with CSS specifics like a global namespace, the cascade, and selector specificity.
 I advise you to read ITCSS documentation to fully grasp the ideas about the methodology.

-**Note** every module has its own readme on how to use the module.
+**Note** every module has its readme on how to use the module.
 In the list below you can click through to the connected documentation.

 ### Settings
 This layer is the first layer and holds any global settings for your project.
 It should only house settings that need to be accessed from anywhere.